Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 #### **Reviewed wireframes (below)**

-Revisions were made to the wireframes after assesing the degree to which the website's design could be executed effictivel.
-Given the complex nature of the initial website design, factors such as programming skill level, and project timeframe informed the percived feasibility of creating the site.
-In turn, these considerations influnced the amendment of the website's initial wireframes.
+Revisions were made to the wireframes after assessing the degree to which the website's design could be executed effectively.

+Given the complexity of the initial website design, factors such as programming skill level, and project timeframe informed the perceived feasibility of creating the site.
+In turn, these considerations influenced the amendment of the website's initial wireframes.

 The wireframes for the website's current design can be found in the following [directory](assets/docs/wireframes).

 ### **3.2 BMS Logo**